SHP-Robotics/SHPLib/docs/advanced-concepts/control-systems.md

 ### F (Feedforward) Term

 The last term is a static value that gets added to your output.
-An F term is helpful to counteract forces like gravity or friction.
+An F term can help counteract forces like gravity or friction.
 However, for velocity-dependent mechanisms like drivetrains, it's recommended that you tune a [feedforward controller](/advanced-concepts/control-systems?id=feedforward-control) and add it to the output instead of adding an F term.

 !> The SHPLib [PIDController]() class does not have the F term included because it's a simple static value that can be added to your output.
 The F term can be added outside of the PID controller in your `setPower` method call.